Harrie Massey: Second World War

 In December 1939, Massey joined a group at the Admiralty Research Laboratory in Teddington led by Stephen Butterworth.
 They were soon joined by a number of other physicists, including Bates, Buckingham, Francis Crick and John Gunn.
 Together, they came up with a series of countermeasures that enable the Navy to successfully sweep the mines.
-With this in hand, Massey became Deputy Chief Scientist to the Scientific Section of Mine Design Department at the Admiralty Mining Establishment in Havant in early 1941.
+With this in hand, Massey became deputy chief scientist to the Scientific Section of Mine Design Department at the Admiralty Mining Establishment in Havant in early 1941.
 This time, the job was to create mines as good as the German ones.
 Massey brought his team with him.
 While Bates worked on packaging to protect the mine when it was dropped from an aircraft, Buckingham and Gunn calculated its theoretical effectiveness, and Crick designed the circuitry.
 Their mine codenamed MX, was soon in service, and the group turned its attention to developing acoustic or pressure mines.
-On the retirement of A. B. Wood in 1943, Massey became Chief Scientist at Havant.
+On the retirement of A. B. Wood in 1943, Massey became chief scientist at Havant.

 After the August 1943 Quebec Agreement merged the British and American atomic bomb projects, Mark Oliphant persuaded the Admiralty to release Massey to work on the Manhattan Project.
-In November 1943, Massey set out with Oliphant for the Radiation Laboratory at the University of California in Berkeley in a B-24 Liberator bomber.
+In November 1943, Massey set out with Oliphant for the Radiation Laboratory at the University of California, Berkeley in a B-24 Liberator bomber.
 The Radiation Laboratory's part was to develop an electromagnetic isotope separation process.
 Massey was in charge of its Theoretical Group, which included American David Bohm and Australian Eric Burhop.
 They studied the characteristics of electric discharges in magnetic fields, today known as Bohm diffusion, and studied the ionization of uranium compounds used as feed in the electromagnetic uranium enrichment process such as uranium tetrachloride (UCl_{4}) and uranium hexafluoride (UF_{6}).
 Oliphant returned to Britain in March 1945, and was replaced as head of the British mission in Berkeley by Massey.
 Wartime papers produced by the group were collected and published in The Characteristics of Electrical Discharges in Magnetic Fields (1949).